 Foundation / Corporation

 Grants of up to $10,000 to Washington, Oregon, Idaho, or Montana Tribes, Tribal Nonprofits, or Native-led nonprofits for community benefit projects and general support.
-An LOI must be submitted, and applicants must be invited to submit a full application.
+Funding is intended for both project support and general support, and proposals are welcome for the current funding cycle for programs that aim to build awareness around the 2020 Census within Tribal communities.

 Grantmaking goals include: